thelfer/tfel/docs/web/DefaultCZM-keywords.md

 ## Note

-1. The computation of the strain measure and its dual and the convertion of the tangent operator is delegated to the interface, because several finite element solver already provides those operations natively (`Code_Aster`, `ZebuloN`, etc...)
+1. The computation of the strain measure and its dual and the conversion of the tangent operator is delegated to the interface, because several finite element solver already provides those operations natively (`Code_Aster`, `ZebuloN`, etc...)